What is the expected behavior for chat sessions to time out? When do idle conversations time out? Why can't I end a chat in messaging?

 A conversation between an agent and an end-user comes to an end differently depending on whether your account is using live chat or messaging.

-Click on the buttons below to understand how to end chat or messaging conversations in different setups.
+Click on each of the buttons below to understand how to end chat or messaging conversations in different setups.

 End a chat in live chat

 End a chat session in live chat

 The visitor is in control of the chat session and the chat session is considered active unless ended by the visitor in one of the following ways:

 - The visitor closes their browser window and the conversation times out.